 The fuel gauge, at the upper right side of the speedometer, indicates the amount of fuel in the tank.
-It operates when the ignition key is turned to the left, which is the accessory position, or right, the ignition "on" position,
+It operates when the ignition key is turned to the right, the ignition "on" position.

 SPEEDOMETER

 The speedometer, directly in front of the driver, indicates the speed, accumulated mileage and trip mileage of car.
 The trip mileage recorder (or odometer) can be reset by pushing upward on the reset knob (located under the instrument panel at the right of the steering column) and holding it up and turning to the right.